dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 Blazor WebAssembly supports ahead-of-time (AOT) compilation, where you can compile your .NET code directly into WebAssembly.
 AOT compilation results in runtime performance improvements at the expense of a larger app size.
 For more information, see <xref:blazor/host-and-deploy/webassembly#ahead-of-time-aot-compilation>.

-The same .NET WebAssembly build tools used for AOT compilation also [relink the .NET WebAssembly runtime](xref:blazor/host-and-deploy/webassembly#runtime-relinking) to trim unused runtime code resulting in a smaller app size and thus improved download speed.
+The same .NET WebAssembly build tools used for AOT compilation also [relink the .NET WebAssembly runtime](xref:blazor/host-and-deploy/webassembly#runtime-relinking) to trim unused runtime code.

 Blazor WebAssembly includes support for trimming unused code from .NET Core framework libraries.
 For more information, see <xref:blazor/globalization-localization>.
 The .NET compiler further precompresses a Blazor WebAssembly app for a smaller app payload.